somesuchnonsense/debrid-blackhole/docs/docs/configuration/general.md

 "use_auth": true
 ```

-When enabled, you'll need to provide a username and password to access the DecyphArr interface.
+When enabled, you'll need to provide a username and password to access the Decypharr interface.

 #### File Size Limits